 While, yes, asthma can be related to a sudden strike of anxiety, it is mostly be triggered by your actions and environment.
 Exercise, or exerting a lot of effort on your lungs can cause an attack.
 Environmental influencers such as allergies can also trigger irritation or an attack.

 Sadly, when an asthma attack occurs without proper care, death can occur.
 Ten Americans die every day due to asthma.
 Most of the deaths happen due to lack of oxygen supply and not because of a cardiac arrest.
 Hence, it is important to note that providing timely oxygen supply to asthmatic patients can avert deaths.
 In fact, a life-threatening asthma attack actually indicates an increase in the chance of them occurring again.

 Don’t take your asthma lightly even when it appears to be managed.
 Asthma has a tendency of appearing dormant, much of the reason people are under the impression it can go away.
 However, just because something is dormant does not mean it’s gone.

 Watch out for these three scenarios:

--Second, if you need to use your bronchodilator inhaler more than twice a week, your asthma is not under control.
+- If you need to use your bronchodilator inhaler more than twice a week, your asthma is NOT under control.

--Third, if you need to get your bronchodilator inhaler refilled more than twice a year, it is a clear signal that you need to do more to control the disease.
+- If you need to get your bronchodilator inhaler refilled more than twice a year, it is a CLEAR signal that you need to do more to control the disease.